DaisyIsibor/Code-Collab/client/README.md

 ## Description
 -
+- Future development
-- Future development includes a message box for questions (similar to an AI chatbox...), payment stripe (option to add tips for everybody and/or mentors ).
+- a message box for questions (similar to an AI chatbox...), payment stripe (option to add tips for everybody and/or mentors ).

 ## User Story
 -